FLYERS-CAPITALS' SERIES HISTORY: Current and Miscellaneous:

 March 8, 1985 --Pelle Lindbergh made 31 saves and Ilkka Sinisalo and Derrick Smith gave Philly a 2-0 opening period lead in a 4-2 win at Washington.
 The Flyers swept the home-and-home series and tied the Caps for the division lead, trailing by eleven points earlier in the year.
 During the game, Tim Kerr suffered a sprained MCL in his right knee causing him to miss the next four-plus games.
 A brawl ensued at the end of the first period after Scott Stevens' two-handed to the back of Peter Zezel and all players were involved.
 The Flyers had 57 PIMs to the Caps' 37 (extra time involved misconducts).
 Ejected were Brad McCrimmon, Ed Hospodar and Glen Cochrane of the Flyers and Lou Franceschetti and Alan Haworth of the Caps.
 Cochrane was tossed without having seen any playing time in the game.

-January 9, 1986 -- Darren Jensen recorded his first NHL shutout by making 24 stops in Philly's 4-0 home win.
-Pelle Eklund scored in the first period, Mark Howe in the second period and Murray Craven and Dave Poulin in the third period against Al Jensen.
+January 9, 1986 -- Darren Jensen recorded his first NHL shutout by making 24 stops in Philly's 4-0 win.
+Pelle Eklund scored the GWG in the opening period against the Caps' Al Jensen.
+Mark Howe made it 2-0 in the second period.
+Murray Craven and Dave Poulin added third period goals.
 The Flyers outshot the Caps 35-24.
-The game was a matchup of the top two teams in goals against and second (Flyers) and third (Caps) best teams based on points.
+The game was a matchup of the top two teams in goals against.
+The Flyers also had the second highest point total with Washington in third.

 January 18, 1986 -- Pete Peeters made 26 saves and Alan Haworth scored twice in the Caps' 5-2 home win.
 Dave Brown, who fought Scott Stevens, was eventually suspended (per NHL rule) the next two games for his fourth game misconduct of the season -- http://www.youtube.com/watch?v=FivRuyFzns8